claint76/inivation-docs/Application notes/DVS_particle_tracking_pixel_bandwidth_considerations.md

-# DVS particle tracking pixel bandwidth considerations (iniLabs AppNote)
+# DVS particle tracking pixel bandwidth considerations (iniVation AppNote)

 A common application of DVS sensors is for tracking moving particles.
 For a DVS to respond with temporal contrast events to these particles,